micahondiwa/alx-low_level_programming/0x1E-search_algorithms/README.md

 |[1-binary.c](1-binary.c)|Write a function that searches for a value in a sorted array of integers using the Binary search algorithm.|
 |[2-O](2-O)|What is the time complexity (worst case) of a linear search in an array of size n?|
 |[3-O](3-O)|What is the space complexity (worst case) of an iterative linear search algorithm in an array of size n?.|
+What is the time complexity (worst case) of a binary search in an array of size n?